djrochford/fsa/README.md

 ## cfg

-A package for dealing with context-free grammars.
+A module for dealing with context-free grammars.
 Currently contains just the one class:

 ### CFG
 Parameters: